googleworkspace/solutions/news-sentiment/README.md

 1. At the top of the spreadsheet, click the custom menu item **News Headlines Sentiments**.
 1. Select **Analyze News Headlines**.
     * Note: Upon first run, you must go through the Google authorization steps.
 This leaves the script running, but paused.
 After you authorize the script, click **Dismiss**, and select **Analyze News Headlines** again.
-1. In the popup dialog, enter a news topic or keyword.
+1. In the dialog, enter a news topic or keyword.
 For example `Global Warming`.
 1. Click **Ok** to start the analysis.

 ## Next steps